Diagnosing & Treating Leukemia

 Treatment options we recommend for your leukemia may include radiation, chemotherapy or surgery, depending on the type of leukemia you are experiencing.

-At the Cancer Center at UPMC Susquehanna, we want you to know that you are not alone as you seek treatment for leukemia in Williamsport or Wellsboro.
+At UPMC Hillman Cancer Center, we want you to know that you are not alone as you seek treatment for leukemia in Williamsport or Wellsboro.
 In fact, you will come in contact with our oncologists, hematologists, nurses and other team members who are here for you during this difficult time.
 We are all committed to working together to help you beat your cancer.

-UPMC Susquehanna has two cancer centers in Williamsport and Wellsboro, PA that can treat people who have been diagnosed with leukemia.
+UPMC has two cancer centers in Williamsport and Wellsboro, PA that can treat people who have been diagnosed with leukemia